 The load applied by such services is closer to a DDoS-attack rather than to an efficient performance testing.
 Quick testing, which does not correlate with the real situation, often turns out to be useless and even counterproductive, as the results of such tests may be unreliable and erroneous.
 It may cause reputational and financial risks.

-The user behavior method gives precise results, helps define bottlenecks in system’s work and eliminate them in time.
+The user behavior method gives precise results, helps define bottlenecks in the system’s work and eliminate them in time.

 To obtain the results representing the actual system performance, you should reproduce user actions as accurately as possible.
 Virtual users can help reach the actual system performance load.